 A Thunderclap campaign shares the same message at the same time, so the friends and followers of everyone involved are more likely to take notice.
 This means that our message extends to a broader community than it would if we didn’t co-ordinate the campaign in this way.

-The campaign comes after Riley, co-owner and publisher of iconic lesbian magazine DIVA, and creator of events including the British LGBT Awards, the Australian LGBTI Awards, the Diversity Careers Show, the European Diversity Awards and many other initiatives, highlighted a surge in online abuse aimed at the LGBT community.
+The campaign comes after Bader, owner and publisher of iconic lesbian magazine DIVA, and creator of events including the New Zealand LGBT Awards, the Australian LGBTI Awards and many other initiatives, highlighted a surge in online abuse aimed at the LGBT community.